 Most of us have this bad habit of keeping old code files or even unused theme files in WordPress.
-Remove any such files, Plugin or theme you no longer require.
-As attacker may use them as easy pray as most of them are an outdated bunch of code.
+Remove any such files, Plugins, or themes you no longer require.
+As attackers may use them as easy prey as most of them are an outdated bunch of code.

 Hopefully, these tips will help keep your site and information safe.